-Based on the data from the field survey that has been identified for the construction of the MRT Jakarta, the East-West Line Phase 1 Stage 1 is \pm 997,535.87 m2 or \pm 99.7 Ha.
+Based on the data from the field survey that has been identified for the construction of the MRT Jakarta, the East-West Line Phase 1 Stage 1 is $\pm$ 997,535.87 m or $\pm$ 99.7 Ha.
 The construction area of the MRT Jakarta East-West Line Phase 1 Stage 1 is in the administrative area of DKI Jakarta Province.